longhowlam/snowflake_cars_prediction/README.md

 <img src="images\gitrepo.png" alt="git repo" width="350"/>

-Form there you can create the notebook in your snwoflake account by clicking on the three dots
+Form there you can create the notebook in your snwoflake account by clicking on the three dots.

 <img src="images\gitrepo2.png" alt="create notebook" width="400"/>

+A dialog will appear where you can set the notebook runtime, and then you will see the notebook appear as a natibe snowflake notebook inside your snowflake environment.
+The notebook environment includes the `car_prices.csv` data set.
+This can be imported with pandas in the notebook and then the data can be put in a snowflake database with snowpark stateents.
+See notebook.

 ## Packages used by botebook